Segmentation

 Formula breakdowns

-In case you are using a formula and want to breakdown you results, based on a property.
-The exact same property must be used in each segment definition, that is present in the formula.
+If you are using a formula and want to break down your results by a property, the exact same property must be used in each segment definition referenced in the formula.

-What is the average page visit number per user per day, broken down by the Campaign
+What is the average number of page visits per user per day, broken down by the Campaign property?

 Post-processing

 Post-processing options are only available in segmentation analysis.
-These operations are not performed with SQL in your data warehouse but in the Mitzu backend on the results dataset.
+These operations are not performed in SQL in your data warehouse, but in the Mitzu backend on the result dataset.

 - Cumulative sum